Nedu21/Beginner-python-projects/README.md

 # Python-projects

-All my beginner python projects are stored here. feel free to look around😁
+All my beginner python projects done on Jupyter notebook are stored here. feel free to look around😁